francislxw/cv/ai-neuralnetworksdeeplearning/1.sequence_model/1.recureent_neural_networks/1.dinosaurus_name/README.md

     ```
     docker build -t dinosaurus-name .
     ```
-4. In the 1.dinosaurus_name dir, run below scrip to run unit test:
+4. In the 1.dinosaurus_name dir, run below scrip to launch the project:

     a) For Mac/Linux:
     ```